zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 # Node Preview

-Figure 1 shows a preview of the node.
-Over the connector on the left side one can load the image of interest.
-The connectors on the right side have as output
+<p align="justify">Figure 1 shows a preview of the node.
+Over the
+connector on the left side one can load the image of interest.
+The connectors on the right side have as output</p>

 * Answer (to a question or Prompt)
 * Short caption